Linear labels

 Label groups

 Labels in Delego are structured as label groups: a parent label (the category) with child labels (the values).
-In Linear, go to Settings → Labels and create the following groups.
+Delego creates the groups below for you on connect; you can also create or extend them manually in Linear under Settings → Labels.
 The parent label name is the key Delego reads; the child labels are the values you apply to issues.

 executor — which agent runs the job

-Create a parent label named executor in Linear.
-Under it, add the following child labels:
+Delego creates a parent label named executor with the following child labels:

 Child labelAgent